ironmonk88/monks-player-settings/README.md

 ### Viewing and editing player settings

 When you open the Configure Game Settings dialog, you'll see a drop down with all the players names listed.
 Switching to a player will refresh the settings with the client settings for that player.
 And editing those settings and saving will update the players settings.
-If the player is currently logged in, the settings will be immediately applied, otherwise the settings will be uypdated the next time the player logs in.
-If the settings being changed require the browser to be refreshed, a warning dialog will be displayed letting the player know that they'll need to refresh for the settigns to take effect.
+If the player is currently logged in, the settings will be immediately applied, otherwise the settings will be updated the next time the player logs in.
+If the settings being changed require the browser to be refreshed, a warning dialog will be displayed letting the player know that they'll need to refresh for the settings to take effect.

 Please note that a player will need to have logged in first for the settings to be displayed accurately.